sanying123/documentation/using-ocular/ocular-quick-start.md

 bash ./install.sh
 ```

-The install script will:
+The install script:

-* ask you where you want to install it to (defaults to `~/bin/ocular`)
+* asks you for the install location (defaults to `~/bin/ocular`).
-* check if there is an existing installation and offer to delete it
+* checks if there is an existing installation, and if so, offers to delete it.
-* unpack the ShiftLeft dynamic policy to `~/.shiftleft/policy/dynamic` and offer to delete it, if it already exists
+* unpacks the ShiftLeft dynamic policy to `~/.shiftleft/policy/dynamic`, and if it already exists, offers to delete it.
-* unpack the ShiftLeft static policy to `~/.shiftleft/policy/static` and offer to delete it, if it already exists.
+* unpacks the ShiftLeft static policy to `~/.shiftleft/policy/static`, and if it already exists, offers to delete it.

-* not touch anything outside these directories (installation and policy)
+Do not make any changes outside the installation and policy directories.

 ### Additional Configuration for Large Projects

-Code analysis can require lots of memory, and unfortunately, the Java Virtual Machine (JVM) does not pick up the available amount of memory by itself.
+Code analysis can require a large amount of memory, and unfortunately the JVM does not automatically allocate the necessary amount of memory.
 While tuning Java memory usage is a discipline in its own right, it is usually sufficient to specify the maximum available amount of heap memory via the Java virtual machine's `-Xmx` flag.
-The easiest way to achieve this globally is by setting the environment variable `_JAVA_OPTS` as follows:
+The easiest way to achieve this globally is by setting the environment variable `_JAVA_OPTS` as:

 ```bash
 export _JAVA_OPTS="-Xmx$NG"
 ```
 where `$N` is the amount of memory in gigabytes.
 You can add this line to your shell startup script, e.g., `~/.bashrc` or `~/.zshrc`.

-> Note: The above option will affect all JVM instances that are started henceforth on the machine.
+**Note** This option affects all subsequent JVM instances started on the machine.

-In order to restrict the JVM option to only the parts of Ocular tools that you intend to use, you can provide it individually as well (such as in Step 3) For example to set 12 GB available heap memory to `java2cpg`, `cpg2sp` or `ocular`, we can just provide this option directly:
+In order to restrict the JVM option to only the parts of ShiftLeft Ocular that you intend to use, you can also provide the memory allocation individually.
+For example, to set 12 GB available heap memory to `java2cpg`, `cpg2sp` or `ocular`, use this option directly:

 ```bash
 ./ocular.sh -J-Xmx12g